folklabor/spring-boot-kafka-es-compose/README.md

 7. Calculate the median age of customers within a date range:
 * Click on the "GET" /customer/metrics/median-age endpoint
 * Click on the "Try it out" button
 * Enter a start and end date for the range (note the order.
-Swagger reverses them) d) Press the "Execute" button
+Swagger reverses them)
+* Press the "Execute" button

 8. Calculate the average age of customers within a date range:
 * Click on the "GET" /customer/metrics/average-age endpoint